 Settings

-Configure your LLM provider, search method, tuning parameters, and chunk settings to optimize search quality and AI response behavior.
+Configure your LLM provider, search method, tuning parameters, chunk settings, and input/output token limits to optimize search quality and AI response behavior.

 Who can access this?